-As we follow the path of the offender through the process, note that Figure 1.2 also depicts vertical pathways out of the criminal justice system.
-That is because many crimes fall out of the system for one of a variety of reasons: The crime is not discovered or reported to the police (the so-called dark figure of crime); no perpetrator is identified or apprehended; or, in some instances, a suspect is arrested, but the police later determine that no crime was committed, and the suspect is released from custody.
+As we follow the person experiencing the criminal justice system's path through the process, note that Figure 1.2 also depicts vertical pathways out of the criminal justice system.
+That is because many crimes fall out of the system for one of a variety of reasons-the crime is not discovered or reported to the police (the so-called dark figure of crime); no perpetrator is identified or apprehended; or, in some instances, a suspect is arrested, but the police release the suspect from custody if they later determine that no crime was committed.